-Attendance Requirements for Participation in After School, Co-Curricular, or Extracurricular Activities
+After School, Co-Curricular, or Extra-Curricular Activities Attendance Requirements

-A student must be present at school a minimum of five (5) hours to be eligible for participation in after school, co-curricular, or extracurricular activities such as athletics, clubs, concerts, plays, musicals, trips, etc. A student who goes home is ineligible to participate that day.
+A student must be present at school a minimum of four (4) hours to be eligible for participation in after school, co-curricular, or extra-curricular activities such as athletics, concerts, presentations, plays, trips, etc. If a student goes home ill during the day, that student becomes ineligible for participation in any after school, co-curricular, or extra-curricular activities that day.